CSML1000-Winter2021-GroupA/credit-card-clustering/README.md

 ## How to Contribute
 - Build the environment with `conda env create --file environment.yaml --force`
-- navigate to the directory using `cd credit-card-clustering`
+- Navigate to the directory using `cd credit-card-clustering`
 - Activate the environment with `conda activate credit-card-clustering`
 - Launch either `jupyter lab` or `jupyter notebook`